-This curry is creamy, tangy, sweet, spicy and absolutely delicious.
-What's better, it is a quick - and easy - recipe that almost no one can go wrong with.
+This creamy vegan Peas Potato Curry is creamy, tangy, sweet, spicy and absolutely delicious.
+What’s better, it is a quick – and easy – recipe that almost no one can go wrong with.
 Want more proof of just how good it is?
-It's versatile, and goes equally well with chapatis or rotis or even mixed with rice.
+It’s versatile, and goes equally well with chapatis or rotis or even mixed with rice.

 I used potatoes and peas for this version, but I am guessing that mushroom would be a great addition or substitution, if that’s what you happen to have on hand, and if you don’t care much for potatoes (although that’s hard to imagine!)

-I added basil to this curry at the very end instead of cilantro, which I usually add, and the result was spectacular.
+I added basil to the Peas Potato Curry at the very end instead of cilantro, which I usually add, and the result was spectacular.
 The basil gave the curry a sweet-spicy kick that I loved and that made the dish just that much more special.
 But if you prefer, you could use cilantro or even mint.

 So here we go, with a quick and simple recipe for a hearty weeknight dinner.
 Enjoy!